gautamop01/CS212-Computer-Networks/README.md

 # Computer Networks Course
 ## Lab 1 - Basic Networking Tools and Wireshark
 ## Lab 2 - Sockets + Make A Chat Room (Logic Based On Other chatting platform)
+### In this lab
+#### The codes in the description are instructions for designing and implementing a series of programs to demonstrate the use of UDP and TCP sockets in Python.
+#### Part 1 involves creating a UDP Client-Server system that sends requests for either the current date or time, and receives responses from the server with the requested information.
+#### Part 2 involves creating a TCP Client-Server system where the client sends an arithmetic expression to the server, and the server calculates the result and sends it back to the client.
+The client can continue to send arithmetic expressions until it decides to quit.
+#### Part 3 is a bonus question that involves designing a multi-client TCP server, which acts as a chat room manager.
+The server allows clients to log in to the chat room and keeps track of all logged-in clients.
+The server sends messages to all logged-in clients when interesting events occur, such as a new user joining or leaving the chat.
+The clients act as chat windows, sending messages to the server and displaying messages received from the server.

 ## Lab 3 - Principles of Reliable Data Transfer
 ### In this lab i completed these codes:
 #### Testbench.py: This file is used to run the simulations and test the reliability of the different protocols.
 It contains the main function that initiates the simulation and sets the parameters such as the number of messages to send, the probability of packet corruption (Pc), and the probability of packet loss (Pl).